-When the subsystem is configured as a Root Port, configuration traffic is generated by using the PCI Express enhanced configuration access mechanism (ECAM).
+When the Bridge core is configured as a Root Port, configuration traffic is generated by using the PCI Express enhanced configuration access mechanism (ECAM).
 ECAM functionality is available only when the core is configured as a Root Port.
 Reads and writes to a certain memory aperture are translated to configuration reads and writes, as specified in the PCI Express Base Specification (v3.0), §7.2.2.

 The address breakdown is defined in the following table.
-ECAM is used in conjunction with Bridge Register Memory Map only when used in both AXI Bridge for PCIe Gen3 core as well as DMA/Bridge Subsystem for PCIe in AXI Bridge mode core.
-DMA/Bridge Subsystem for PCIe Register Memory Map does not have ECAM functionality.
+ECAM is used in conjunction with the Bridge Register Memory Map only when used in both AXI Bridge for PCIe Gen3 core as well as DMA/Bridge Subsystem for PCIe in AXI Bridge mode core.
+The DMA/Bridge Subsystem for PCIe Register Memory Map does not have ECAM functionality.

-When an ECAM access is attempted to the primary bus number, which defaults as bus 0 from reset, then access to the type 1 PCI Configuration Header of the integrated block in the Enhanced Interface for PCIe is performed.
+When an ECAM access is attempted to the primary bus number, which defaults as bus 0 from reset, then access to the type 1 PCI™ Configuration Header of the integrated block in the Enhanced Interface for PCIe is performed.
 When an ECAM access is attempted to the secondary bus number, then type 0 configuration transactions are generated.
 When an ECAM access is attempted to a bus number that is in the range defined by the secondary bus number and subordinate bus number (not including the secondary bus number), then type 1 configuration transactions are generated.
 The primary, secondary, and subordinate bus numbers are written by Root Port software to the type 1 PCI Configuration Header of the Enhanced Interface for PCIe in the beginning of the enumeration procedure.

 When an ECAM access is attempted to a bus number that is out of the

 bus_number and subordinate bus number range, the bridge does not generate a